borosboyo/sports_association/README.md

 # sports_association
-Small university project without documentation
+Small university project with documentation in Hungarian included